Xalxo2308/smart-waste-management-system/README.md

 # Smart Waste Management System

 ## 📌 Overview
-This project focuses on designing a smart waste management system for multi-unit residential environments using a systems engineering approach.
+This project demonstrates how a systems engineering approach can be used to analyse and improve complex real-world infrastructure systems.

-The objective is to improve waste collection efficiency, reduce environmental impact, and support sustainable urban infrastructure.
+By applying structured problem-solving and system-level thinking, this project addresses inefficiencies in waste management and proposes scalable, technology-enabled solutions.

 ---